jballas/441_work/HW-8/readme.md

 I tried using the `mouseenter()`, but that creaed a weird bug, that would allow stars to reappear if the mouse enters during the movie.
 I still want to see a repeating loop.
 At the very least I can have a loop that plays it 5 times.
 It should have a delay between loops though...
 Another tricky problem.

+`setInterval()` worked.
+It will run through the stars every so many seconds.
+Except, I will have to use one of the div's with my 'movie' otherwise, the stars reappear later on.
+So, it sorta works with `setInterval()` and sorta doesn't.

 ### Images
-I added basic text into my 'movie'
-Adding in an image gave me trouble.
+After I added basic text into my 'movie', adding the image gave me trouble.
 I found a solution at stack overflow.
 By using jquery's .attr, and accessing the source, I can just change an empty image. ( https://stackoverflow.com/questions/554273/changing-the-image-source-using-jquery)

-I have a crazy animated images appearing and movie and text appearing.
-Now I need to have an array with images to rotate betwen them.
+Now, I have a crazy animated images appearing and movie and text appearing.
+However, they don't rotate through the array.
 I randomized the images, but it only picks one random number from the array.
 So all the images come out the same, even though it is a random image.
 Huh...

+### Hidden About div

+During my struggle with the images, I took a short break and created a hidden about button.
+The jQuery made it easy, using the `slideToggle()` The hardest part of getting the button to match my other home link.

 ## Problems or Issues this week